 Because of the last point, the crackhead economy is legendary

 It’s common to hear someone in the hood talk about “crack prices” when referring to something inappropriately priced.
-When an object is priced low to expedite sale, it now falls into the crack price range.
+An object is in the “crack price” range when it’s priced low to expedite sale.

 My introduction to the concept of crack prices came at age 5.
 One day my dad parked his car outside and went through extra effort to put his Club anti-theft device on.
-I asked him why he put The Club on and his response was, “So some crackhead doesn’t steal my car and sell it for 5 dollars.”
+I asked him why he put The Club on.
+His response was, “So some crackhead doesn’t steal my car and sell it for 5 dollars.”

 That confused me.
 While 5-year old me didn’t how much cars cost, I knew they were a lot more than 5 dollars.
 Once I learned that the rock is the most important thing to a crackhead, it all made sense.
 Since then I’ve watched or been victim to this type of crackhead behavior on a few occasions.

 I’ve known crackheads to break out car windows for loose change in the seats, ignoring anything else of value.
 Once a crackhead broke into my apartment and only stole a jar of change and a cable box.
-The crackhead is extremely short sighted and is only thinking about the fastest way to get just enough money to get high again.
+The crackhead is extremely short sighted.
+It’s only thinking about the fastest way to get just enough money to get high again.

 Superhuman feats ascribed to crackheads are inspired by true events

 Crack doesn’t give a person super powers.
-I joke about the super powers of crackheads, but as one of my favorite song lyrics says “All good jokes contain true shit.”
-I think what really happens is that the crack changes their brain and allows them to endure more pain than any sober person could.
+I joke about the crackhead superpowers, but all good jokes contain truth.
+What probably happens is crack changes their brain, allowing them to endure high amounts of pain

-I’ve seen crackheads get hit by cars and keep moving, fall from a few stories and shake it off l like nothing happened, and I’ve personally seen crackheads jump out of burning buildings and keep moving once they land.
+I’ve seen crackheads get hit by cars and keep moving.
+I once watched a crackhead fall a few stories and shake it off l like nothing happened.
+I’ve personally seen crackheads jump out of burning buildings and land in stride.

 You also don’t really meet any fat crackheads.
 Maybe crack raises your metabolism, but it is likely just a symptom of the previous observation.
 Crack is more important to crackheads than food.

-If you’ve only got 5 dollars from the car you stole and sold, then you’re going to buy more crack before you get a meal.
+If you only have 5 dollars from the car you stole and sold, crack comes before food.
 Even if you haven’t eaten in days.